SudoMds/XMPlusNBot/README.md

 8. command in the server: bot
 9.
- a menu will appear and no need to give detail about it 1.start bot
+ a menu will appear and no need to give detail about it (start Bot now)

+ 1.start bot

  2.stop bot